jeanlucaslima/astro-studies-i18n-430/README.md

 # Astro studies: i18n on 4.30

+## FAQ

+What does Astro offer to you?
+Basically, just the routing.
+It offers the tech for

 ## 🚀 Project Structure

 Inside of your Astro project, you'll see the following folders and files: